dave0733/Chemo-Infrastrcture/vagrant-kubeadm-kubernetes/README.md

 # Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm [Practice Environment for CKA/CKAD and CKS Exams]

-## Documentation

-Current k8s version for CKA, CKAD and CKS exam: 1.24

-Refer this link for documentation: https://devopscube.com/kubernetes-cluster-vagrant/

-## 🚀 CKA, CKAD, CKS or KCNA Coupon Codes

-If you are preparing for Prometheus Certification, CKA, CKAD, CKS, or KCNA exam, **save 50%** today using code **CYBER22CC** at https://kube.promo/latest.
-It is a limited-time offer.
-Or Check out [Linux Foundation coupon](https://scriptcrunch.com/linux-foundation-coupon/) page for the latest voucher codes.

 ## Prerequisites

 1. Working Vagrant setup